distribusion/retailer_api_documentation/source/includes/_bookings.md

 Use this endpoint to retrieve the status of your order.
 The state can have one of three values:

-- `created`: you order have been taking in account successfully and will be processed soon
+- `created`: you order have been taken in account successfully and will be processed soon
 - `executed`: your order have been successfully conducted at our partner's remote system
 - `failed`: your order could not be executed at our partner's remote system